UCL-ARC/condenser-mkdocs/docs/terms_and_conditions.md

 research that has used the system, in any part.
 The following words should be used:

 > "The authors acknowledge the use of the UCL Condenser Platform, and associated
-> support services, in the completion of this work".
+> support services, in the completion of this work."